 No matter how you decide to serve sweet potato to your dog, it should be prepared in a certain way.

 First, steam or boil the sweet potato.
-You should never feed a potato to your dog raw, as they are difficult to digest and could potentially cause intestinal blockage.
-We've all seen our dogs scarf something down without chewing, and so making sure that potato is soft will avoid any complications with your dog's stomach.
+You should never feed any potato to your dog raw, as they are difficult to digest and could potentially cause intestinal blockage.
+We’ve all seen our dogs scarf something down without chewing, and so making sure that potato is soft will help avoid any complications and improve digestibility.

 After it’s cooked, make sure you skin the sweet potato before serving it.
 The skin of the potato makes it more difficult for your dog to digest and adds little to no nutritional value.
 Also, don’t add any seasoning or spices to the potato.
 Your dog isn’t looking for a gourmet sweet potato, and you never know how they’ll react to certain seasonings.